#CIJNewcastle Conference

 Nick Mathiason

-Nick Mathiason has been a business and finance journalist for close to 30 years and has broken a sizeable number of impactful stories that have had international prominence.
+Nick Mathiason has been a business and finance journalist for 30 years and has broken a sizable number of impactful stories that gained international prominence.
 Subjects investigated include developing countries access to medicine, vulture funds, labour issues and the growth of private equity.

 Tom Sanderson